msample/envoy-filter-example/inject.rst

 downstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the downstream response.
-These names will be provided to the gRPC inject request and only these headers in the response may be injected or removed; others returned in the gRPC response will be ignored (see *downstream_inject_any* to loosen this).
+Only these headers in the response may be injected or removed; others returned in the gRPC response will be ignored (see *downstream_inject_any* to loosen this).
 If the injected header already exists in the downstream response, the injected one